julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 1. **The code is maintained on GitHub**, in a public repository, using <a href="https://en.wikipedia.org/wiki/Git" rel="nofollow" rel="noopener" target="_blank">GIT technology</a> by which every single change made over the years is recorded and may be audited at any point.
 This process guarantees transparency in all stages of development.

-1. **The software run in your computer, under your control**.
+1. **The software runs in your computer, under your control**.
 This means that when you set up your exchange API keys to trade live, the keys remain in your computer.
 Web-based services require you to upload your API keys, therefore, trusting them to the service provider.
-Always remember the teaching of the wise man... *"Your keys, yur coins.
+Always remember the teachings of the wise man... *"Your keys, your coins.
 Not your keys, not your coins"*.

 1. **No third parties are involved in network communications**.
-The software runs in your computer, and connects directly to the exchange, using your API key to access your account, trading directly from within your account.
+The software runs on your computer and connects directly to the exchange using your API key to access your account, trading directly from within your account.
 No third party is involved in any of your transactions.
 You do not need to trust your API keys, your funds, your personal information, or your strategies with anyone.
 No communication is established or data is sent to any other party other than the exchange.
-This may be easily verified by people knowledgeable in networks, who may monitor the transfer of packets sent and received by the system.
+This may be easily verified by people knowledgeable in networks, who may monitor the transfer of packets sent and received from and by the system.

 1. **Alignment of interests**.
 The software is free and open-source because it is the backbone of the project.
 The project will succeed if the software gets adopted.
 Thus, the interest of the project is perfectly aligned with the interest of users.
 The better the software, the more people will use it, and the larger the Collective Trading Intelligence the project may achieve.